 "The Classics are always modern." – Edward Bulwer-Lytton

 The Ancient Greek and Latin Reading Group meets to translate and discuss key passages of Greek and Latin philosophy, drama, poetry, myth, and history.
 The purpose of the group is to hone translation skills while learning more about Greek and Roman literature.
-The group is led by Professor Monica Florence and meets every other Wednesday at 9:00 p.m. throughout the academic year.
-Contact email@example.com for more information.
+The group meets every Friday at 2:30 p.m. in the Kauke Commons.